NVIDIA/NVFlare/docs/programming_guide/fl_clients/client_api.rst

 Client API
 ##########

-NVFlare Client API provides an easy way for users to convert their centralized, local training code into a federated learning code.
+The FLARE Client API provides an easy way for users to convert their centralized, local training code into federated learning code with the following benefits:

-It brings the following benefits:
+* Only requires a few lines of code changes, without the need to restructure the code or implement a new class

-* Enable a quicker start by reducing the number of new NVFlare specific concepts a user has to learn when first working with Federated Learning using NVFlare.
+* Reduces the number of new FLARE specific concepts exposed to users

-* Enable easy adaptation from existing local training code using different framework (pytorch, pytorch lightning, huggingface) to run the application in a federated setting by just few lines of code changes
+* Easy adaptation from existing local training code using different frameworks (PyTorch, PyTorch Lightning, HuggingFace)

 Core concept
 ============